-The Macy Garden to Market project is in its third year.
+The Macy Garden to Market project is in its fourth year.
 Initial efforts helped get backyard gardens established on the Omaha Reservation.
-This year, we provided tilling and starter plants to over 100 gardens in Macy, Walthill, Rosalie and home sites in between, as well as 81 container gardens for those who are unable to have gardens.
+This year, we provided tilling and starter plants to more than 200 gardens in Macy, Walthill, Rosalie and home sites in between, as well as about 100 container gardens for those who are unable to have gardens.

 The project is a partnership between the Center for Rural Affairs and the Nebraska Indian Community College.